(No.3, Vol.9, Jun-Jul 2019

 Thai Village of Thuong Tin District of Hanoi started its traditional paint

-th century.
+trade in the 17th century.
 In the 30s of last century, the paint

 village of Ha Thai learned polishing techniques and the use of materials such